ayush1997/visualize_ML/README.rst

 see the [dataset](https://www.kaggle.com/c/titanic/data)

-**Note:** While plotting all the rows with **NaN** values and columns with **Character** values are removed only numeric data is plotted.
+**Note:** While plotting all the rows with **NaN** values and columns with **Character** values are removed(except if values are True and False ) only numeric data is plotted.

 2) Feature Selection
 ~~~~~~~~~~~~~~~~~~~~